 This course is a study in the theory and

 techniques of communication within and between organizations.
 It takes an

 analytical approach to the development of content and presentation in management communications with an emphasis on the relationship of creative and logical thinking to the solution of management problems through written communications.

-This course will focus on the forces that shape corporate strategic decisions, become familiar with the basic tools corporate leaders use to maximize the value of the company, and gain an appreciation of the issues and situations frequently confronting today’s executive.
-In addition, the student will learn to recognize the different characteristics of an industry environment and how to identify the threats and opportunities as well as the organizations strengths and weaknesses relative to its environment.
+This course will focus on the processes that shape corporate strategic decisions.
+Students will study the basic tools used by corporate leaders to maximize the value of the company and gain an appreciation of the issues and situations frequently confronting today’s executive.
+In addition, the students will evaluate the different characteristics of an organization’s environment and identify the threats, opportunities, strengths, and weaknesses relative to its environment.